14 Best Places To Move From NYC: Where To Move From New York City

 For people that love spending time outdoors moving to Seattle is the best decision they can make.
 There are many walking trails close to the city whose scenery will leave you breathless.
 Moreover, you can go mountain biking if that is more your thing, or just choose to go kayaking with your friends over the weekend.
 You will have plenty of time to spend some quality time outdoors after long distance movers NYC offers help you relocate to Emerald City.

 2. Minneapolis, Minnesota

-Whenever people move from New York, Minneapolis is usually one of their top choices to move into – and there are a lot of reasons why.
-If you loved living in the metro area such as New York but can no longer afford to live in this city, Minneapolis is the perfect option for you.
-This city provides the same ambiance and architecture of New York City but within a reasonable price point.
+Whenever people move from New York, Minneapolis is usually one of their top choices to move to – and there are a lot of reasons why.
+If you loved living in a metro area such as New York but can no longer afford to live in this city, Minneapolis is the perfect option for you.
+This city provides the same ambiance and architecture as New York City but within a reasonable price point.

 3. Austin, Texas